General Camp Information

 Camp opens on Wednesday evening with an orientation meeting and devotional time, followed by a campfire “sing-song” down on the beach.
 There are two services each day from Thursday through Saturday (morning and evening), with a final service on Sunday morning.
 During the morning services on Thursday, Friday and Saturday, there are also two “Sunday School” classes for those between ages 5 and 11 that want to attend.
 Saturday afternoon will oftentimes have a time for special singing and worship.
 A baptismal service is held at the lake right after the Sunday morning service concludes.

 While our main emphasis is on the spiritual part, we also give opportunity for activities in the afternoons.
 There are organized group activities for those that desire to participate.
 These activities are divided into several different age groups starting at age 4 and going up through the teens and beyond.
-Besides the organized activities, there are always several volleyball courts that are kept busy, a miniature golf course is available, there is a basketball court, and also a playground with swings, slides and a fenced sandbox area for the little children.
+Besides the organized activities, there are always several volleyball courts that are kept busy, 9 square is popular, there is a basketball court, and also a playground with swings, slides and a fenced sandbox area for the little children.